 Community Clinic, Inc. - Montgomery and Prince George's County Community Clinic, Inc., a Federally Qualified Health Center in the Washington D.C. metropolitan region, utilized CHRC grant funding to expand services for high-risk patients in Montgomery and Prince George’s Counties and supported the integration of Community Health Workers.
 This program was able to expand its service delivery programming to target obesity prevention efforts and chronic conditions for patients under the age of 18.
 Community Clinic, Inc. leveraged CHRC grant funds to raise an additional $1.9 million in private and local funding support, including a three-year grant for $1.5 million from CareFirst.

 Esperanza Center - Baltimore City Esperanza Center is Volunteer in Medicine clinic, offering free primary care services in Baltimore City to the uninsured immigrant Latino residents.
-They have received two grants from the CHRC.
+They have received two grants totaling $350,000 from the CHRC.
 The first grant, in 2012, enabled the Center to expand the successful Asociación Comunidad Saludable Project and increased access to care for their underserved population.
-Catholic Charities was able to leverage CHRC grant funds to raise an additional $428,000.
-They also received a two-year grant from the CHRC earlier this year to expand its service delivery from 17 to 28 hours per week.
-Esperanza Center leveraged the grant award to obtain another $200,000 grant from the Leonard and Helen R. Stulman Charitable Foundation, a $75,000 grant from Johns Hopkins Medicine; a $23,478 grant from the United Way of Central Maryland ; a $178,890 grant from Kaiser Permanente of the Mid-Atlantic States; $317,470 from Catholic Charities; and $44,000 ffrom private donations.
+They also received a two-year grant from the CHRC in 2018 to expand its service delivery from 17 to 28 hours per week.
+Catholic Charities was able to leverage CHRC grant funds to raise an additional $821,018 including: a $50,000 grant from CareFirst; a $75,000 grant from Johns Hopkins Medicine; two grants totaling $80,658 from the United Way of Central Maryland ; two grants totaling $253,890 from Kaiser Permanente of the Mid-Atlantic States; $317,470 from Catholic Charities; and $44,000 ffrom private donations.

 Way Station - Multiple JurisdictionsWay Station, Inc. provides comprehensive community-based mental health services to adults and children in Baltimore City, Frederick, Carroll, Howard, and Washington Counties.
 Way Station utilized CHRC grant funds to increase access to primary care services in their existing behavioral health clinic.
 This program provided more than 1,500 health education sessions to assist individuals in managing chronic disease.
 Way Station, Inc. leveraged CHRC grant funds to raise an additional $1.7 million in private and local funding support.